SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 {: .challenge}

 ## Wrap up
 By adding good enough metadata to our research software, we are directly supporting its findability, thus increasing the overall visibility of the software.
-This is tied to the FAIR principles mentioned in the introductory episode of this lesson;
+This is tied to the **findable** aspect of the FAIR principles mentioned in the introductory episode of this lesson.